Easy Vanilla Spiced Pear Butter

 I use a mix of both canned (no sugar) pears and fresh.
 I adjust the spices as well but NEVER the sugar or lemon juice amounts.
 I’ve had mine tested at the UW extension for safety and it passed no problem.”

-Can You Pressure Can this Recipe
+Can You Pressure Can This Recipe?

 Help!
 My Jar Lid Won’t Open!